lenymo/PersonalFolio/README.md

 #My personal portfolio website

 This started out as an attempt to build a responsive HTML / CSS / Javascript menu which would use the same core markup while responding and behaving differently at various different breakpoints.
 It soon evolved into my portfolio site and I used it as a tool to experiment with Git, Sass, JS, jQuery and JSON.
-You can see my portfolio at [clinch.com.au](http://clinch.com.au).
+You can see my portfolio in the wild at [clinch.com.au](http://clinch.com.au).

 It's important to note that that 95% of this website was designed and built by me using the technology described below.